- 1 What Is a Dedicated Development Team?

 The platforms to hire dedicated software development teams

 In the variety of places where you can find experts for your dedicated team, few platforms truly stand out.
 By using the following B2B directories, you can find a reliable IT vendor with a proven track record and an experience in the industries you operate in:

 Always read carefully through client reviews and feedback to get a deeper understanding of how a specific vendor operates and what roadblocks you may hit in your potential cooperation.

 Our expertise in remote development

 SPD Group is an innovative technology partner for organizations that offer Business Analysis, IT consulting, and software product development services.
 Since 2006 we have helped clients in Finance, Fintech, E-Commerce, Tourism, and other industries build software products of their dreams.
-SPD Group’s expertise spans from the initial Research & Development to the use of bleeding-edge technologies like Artificial Intelligence, Machine Learning, and Big Data.
+SPD Group’s expertise spans from the initial research and development and providing popular services like Java development to the usage of bleeding-edge technologies like Artificial Intelligence, Machine Learning, and Big Data.

 SPD Group takes pride in being a trusted development partner, not just an outsourcing service provider.
 We are focused on building long-lasting relationships and not any short-term gains.
 Typically, we take ownership of the client project and grow together with our partners.

 In many instances, our team members have been fully integrated into the team of our partner and became permanent members of the project.
 In June 2008, we created a partnership with a startup called NimbleCommerce.
 In 2016, this startup was acquired by the BlackHawk Network.
 However, SPD Group’s team continued working on the project.
 It consisted of a total of around 80 permanent team members who performed business processes and assets consolidation, data transformation/migration, and post-transition support for the new owner of the project – an industry-leading company in financial services, and prepaid payments, and gift cards.
 You can read a detailed study here.